 Generally speaking, hybrid laptops are priced in a range between $700 (about £450, AU$800) and $2,000 (around £1,169, AU$2,131).
 Following in the footsteps of companies like Acer, however, some manufacturers have started building budget hybrids with less competent specs while others, like Dell with its Venue 7000, have found success in enterprise-tailored 2-in-1s.

-Now that we're approaching the second year of Windows 10 leading into the premiere of its major Anniversary Update, 2-in-1s have become as commonplace as traditional laptops.
+Now that we've reached second year of Windows 10 following the premiere of its major Anniversary Update, 2-in-1s have become as commonplace as traditional laptops.
 And, although a handful of hybrids, such as Microsoft's fantastic Surface Pro 4 and the Dell XPS 12, didn't quite qualify for this list, there are a handful of convertibles worth your consideration found in our best Windows tablets list.

 With that in mind, we've procured a list of the best hybrid laptops that suit the term by definition.